 The attorneys at Sammis Law Firm understand mistakes made by officers when administering and interpreting the seated battery of FSEs, including hand coordination, finger to nose, finger count, palm pat, time estimation, or HGN.

-Officers in these cases often have very limited training in how to contact the SFSE that might include the 8‐hour N.A.S.B.L.A. transition to seated battery course or the 24 hour N.A.S.B.L.A.
+Officers in these cases often have very limited training in how to contact the SFSE which might include the eight (8) hour N.A.S.B.L.A. transition to seated battery course or the twenty-four (24) hour N.A.S.B.L.A.
 BUI Detection Course.

 If you are accused of refusing to submit to a breath, blood, or urine test, we can help you contest the $500 civil penalty in court.

 If you were falsely accused of BUI, then contact an experienced criminal defense attorney at Sammis Law Firm.
 With offices in New Port Richey, we fight BUI cases throughout Pasco County, FL, and the surrounding areas.